heitorsam/heitorsam/README.md

  - 👨‍💻 Working with Projects
  - 👨‍💻 Working with Web Development
  - 👨‍💻 Working with Databases
- - 👨‍ working in a hospital
+ - 🏥 Working in a hospital
  - 🐍 Studying Python

  <br>